nyu-devops/lab-flask-sqlalchemy/README.md

     * server.py -- the main Service using Python Flask
     * test_server.py -- test cases using unittest
-    * ./spec/test_server_spec.py -- test specs using noseOfYeti
+    * test_pets.py -- test cases using just the Pet model

-This repo is part of the DevOps course at NYU.
+This repo is part of the DevOps course CSCI-GA.3033-013/014 at NYU.